Student Innovation Fund

 Will the Student Innovation Fund support student travel?

 Yes!
-Applications will be considered for travel up to six weeks.
+Applications will be considered for travel for up to six weeks.
 Please note, this fund cannot be used to fund the international exchange.

 What is the maximum funding available?